GrandProtectorDark/Event-Horizon/README.md

 As of this time, this planet pack is still incomplete.
 Unforseen issue may still find themself here.

-Event Horizon used a new feature which was Introduced in Kopernicus Expansion in ksp version 1.4.2, which enables us (planet pack creators) to make functional end to end wormholes.
+Event Horizon uses a new feature which was Introduced in Kopernicus Expansion in ksp version 1.4.2, which enables us (planet pack creators) to make functional end to end wormholes.

 How to use the wormholes:
 Be In orbit around the Anomalie.